mpalash/aliakbarmehta/content/who-watches-whom-ruminations-on-power-gaze-and-field-through-pilvi-takala’s-close-watch.md

 pubdate: June 22, 2022 12:00 AM
 unlisted: "false"
 hero: /static/img/16_finnish_pavilion_ph_ugo_carmeni_2022.webp
-shortdesc: "*Close Watch* exhibited at the National Finnish Pavilion at Venice Biennale, 2022, is a multimedia installation that, at its core, utilises the artist themself as an embodied intervention within a focused area of artistic research and apparent critique.
-In the context of this work presented as an exhibition at the national pavilion and its implications of somehow representing Finnish Art, this text seeks to question whether issues pertaining to embodiment and social intervention – and by extension, research conducted and artistic practice developed through it – can ever be free of the power relations implicit in the political, identity-driven understanding of society today."
+shortdesc: This review of Pilvi Takala's Close Watch, exhibited at the Finnish pavilion of the Venice niennale, seeks to question whether issues pertaining to embodiment and social intervention – and by extension, research conducted and artistic practice developed through it – can ever be free of the power relations implicit in the political, identity-driven understanding of society today.
 summary: "*Close Watch* exhibited at the National Finnish Pavilion at Venice Biennale, 2022, is a multimedia installation that, at its core, utilises the artist themself as an embodied intervention within a focused area of artistic